-- 7.22 The Sandwell Children's Trust became fully operationally on 1 April 2018.
+7.28 The Sandwell Children's Trust became fully operationally on 1 April 2018.
 The Trust while owned by the Council has day-to-day operational independence with regards to its management and the delivery of children's social care services and is managed by a board of non-executive and executive directors.
+The Trust's accounts are audited separately by their own external auditors.
+For 2023/24, and at the time this statement was prepared this audit was still underway.
+Once this has been completed and an opinion has been provided, this will also feed into this statement.

-The Trust's accounts are audited separately by external auditors and for 2022/23 an unqualified opinion was provided. - 7.23 The Trust's Internal Auditors provided reasonable assurance that the Trust had adequate and effective governance, risk management and internal control processes. - 7.24 The statutory duty to provide children's social care services, however, remains with the Council.
-As such, comprehensive governance arrangements including Operational and Strategic Partnership Boards and a Service Delivery Contract and are in place to enable the Council to monitor progress of the Trust, consider performance and operational issues on a regular basis and hold the Trust Board to account. - 7.25 Following their inspection of Children's Services in May 2022 Ofsted concluded that services 'require improvement to be good'.
+- 7.29 The Trust's Internal Auditors provided reasonable assurance that the Trust had adequate and effective governance, risk management and internal control processes. - 7.30 The statutory duty to provide children's social care services, however, remains with the Council.
+As such, comprehensive governance arrangements including Operational and Strategic Partnership Boards and a Service Delivery Contract and are in place to enable the Council to monitor progress of the Trust, consider performance and operational issues on a regular basis and hold the Trust Board to account. - 7.31 Following their inspection of Children's Services in May 2022 Ofsted concluded that services 'require improvement to be good'.
 This represented significant progress as Children's Services had been rated inadequate by Ofsted for more than a decade.
-They praised improved governance and effective relationships between the council and Trust, noting that the new Chief Executive at the Trust had worked effectively with senior leaders to set a clear strategic pathway which had already changed the culture and begun to improve services for vulnerable children and families.
-However, their report did highlight areas for further improvement, particularly around supporting children out of neglectful situations quicker, and planning the transition into care more effectively.

-7.26 In July 2023 Ofsted and the Care Quality Commission undertook an Area SEND inspection of the Sandwell Local Area Partnership.
+They praised improved governance and effective relationships between the Council and Trust, noting that the new Chief Executive at the Trust had worked effectively with senior leaders to set a clear strategic pathway which had already changed the culture and begun to improve services for vulnerable children and families.
+However, their report did highlight areas for further improvement, particularly around supporting children out of neglectful situations quicker, and planning the transition into care more effectively. - 7.32 In July 2023 Ofsted and the Care Quality Commission undertook an Area SEND inspection of the Sandwell Local Area Partnership.
 The inspection outcome was that the local area partnership's arrangements lead to inconsistent experiences and outcomes for children and young people with special educational needs and/or disabilities (SEND).
 They highlighted that the local area partnership must work jointly to make improvements and made a number of recommendations.